TheTrustyPwo/Superposition/src/text/introduction/main.md

 ## What are waves?

 ### Definition of a wave
 A wave is a propagating dynamic disturbance (change from equilibrium) of one or more quantities.
-A wave transfers energy from one point to another without transferring the medium of the wave. <br>
+A wave transfers energy from one point to another without transferring the medium of the wave. <br> <br>
 *For example, sound is produced through the oscillations of air molecules (waves).
 The sound energy is transferred from the source to the listener’s ear, but the air molecules are not.*

 ### Wave Classifications